cloudberrydb/cloudberrydb-site/docs/cbdb-overview.md

 - **Checksum of data page**: In the underlying storage, Cloudberry Database uses the checksum mechanism to detect bad blocks to ensure data integrity.

 - **Mirror node configuration**: By configuring mirror nodes among segments (or data nodes), Cloudberry Database can achieve high availability and failover of services.
-Once an unrecoverable failure of the primary node is detected, the system will automatically switch to the backup segment to ensure that user queries will not be affected.
+Once an unrecoverable failure of the master node is detected, the system will automatically switch to the backup segment to ensure that user queries will not be affected.

 - **Backup of control nodes**: Similar to segments, master nodes (or control nodes) can also be configured as backup nodes or standby nodes in case the master node fails.
 Once the master node fails, the system will automatically switch to the standby node to ensure the continuity of services.